mayorgacdev/DWIntegrationServices/BaseDimension.md

 Steps for build dimensions with Integration services

+**Sometime some interesting that i don't take in count is that is really important the constraint**

 First Create the dim table
-* Remenber to add the unique DimId for the table
-* Create the project (Integration services project) -n DWVeldaxETL
-* Open your tools you are going to see SSIS toolbox
-* At the right part of your editor you'll see the connections (Select the OLEDB connection type)
-  (Connect two databases the datawarehouse and your origin database)
-IMPORTANT: SELECT THE SEQUENCE CONTAINER

-* select the sequence container for charge your dimensions (Change the name = Start proccess)
-* Select SQL task and put in the sequence container
-* In the configuration tool of your task put the DWVeldax connection (Select the sql statement) and put
+I need to preapare de Datawarehouse and put in nocheck the tables could be a good option for the massive data

+So Add a Sql Task in your first container and put the next for your DataWarehouse in the `SQL COMMAND`

   ```
 EXEC SP_MSFOREACHTABLE 'ALTER TABLE ?
 NOCHECK CONSTRAINT ALL'
 GO
 EXEC SP_MSFOREACHTABLE 'ALTER TABLE ?
-NOCHECK TRIGGER ALL'
+DISABLE TRIGGER ALL'
 GO
   ```
-  (OK)

 * We already up the Datawarehouse and now We are going to create Dimensions Charge with other container sequence (Connect the container sequences)